channel-io/bezier-react/packages/bezier-codemod/README.md

 `v2-text-component-interface`

-Replace `Typography` enum with string literal and change properties related to margin to be shorthand. **Notice that this transforms all `Typography` enum in styled component, so `v2-typography-interpolation-to-css-variable` should be applied first.**
+Replace `Typography` enum with string literal and change properties related to margin to be shorthand.

 For example: